anne-mueller/publications/README.md

 ## Journal Publications

+[[A33]](https://doi.org/10.1016/j.dynatmoce.2008.08.004) Löwemark, L., Steinke, S., Wang, C.-H., Chen, M.-T., Müller, A., Shiau, L.-J., Kao, S.-J., Song, S.-R., Lin, H.-L. and Wie, K.-Y., 2009: New evidence for a glacioeustatic influence on deep water circulation, bottom water ventilation and primary productivity in the South China Sea.
+Dynamics of Atmospheres and Oceans, Vol. 47, Issues 1–3, p.
+138-153.

+[[A32]](https://doi.org/10.1142/9789812836168_0013) Dewi, K.T., Darlan, Y., Müller, A., and Kapid, R., 2009: Micropaleontological and sedimentological reconstruction of late holocene coastal environments in Indramayu, West Java, Indonesia.
+Advances in Geosciences, pp. 179-195.

+[[A31]](https://doi.org/10.1142/9789812836168_0012) Müller, A., Scharf, B., von Tümpling, W. and Pirrung, M., 2009: Natural environmental hazards reflected in high-altitude Patagonian lake sediments (Lake Caviahue, Argentina).
+Advances in Geosciences, pp. 161-178.

+[A30] Gustiantini, L., Dewi, K.T., Müller, A. and Praptisih, P., 2007: Paleoenvironmental reconstructions from benthic assemblages of early Holocene, shallow marine deposits in Gombong, central Java.
+Bulletin of Marine Geology 22 (1), 18-27.

+[A29] Müller, A., McGregor, H., Gagan, M.K. and Lough, J.M., 2006: The effects of early marine aragonite, calcite and vadose-zone calcite diagenesis on coral reconstructions of changes in coral calcification and oceanic Suess effect.
+In: Proceedings 10th International Coral Reef Symposium, Y Suzuki et al (eds), Japanese Coral Reef Society, Tokyo, Japan, pp. 607-614.

+[A28] Dewi, K.T., Müller, A., Frenzel, P. and van Harten, D., 2005: Recent Ostracoda (Microcrustacea) from a Banda-to-Timor Sea Traverse: implications for paleobathymetric Studies.
+Proceedings of the 33rd Annual Convention and Exhibition, Indonesian Association of Geologists, Jakarta.

+[A27] Müller, A., Gagan, M.K. and Lough, J.M., 2004: Effect of early marine diagensis on coral reconstructions of surface-ocean 13C/12C and carbonate saturation state.
+Global Biogeochemical Cycles 18 (1), 1033-1040.

+[A26] Gustiantini, L., Dewi, K.T., Müller, A. and Praptisih, P., 2004: The benthic foraminifera Ammonia beccarii as indicator of estuarine environments in Indonesia.
+Proceedings of the 32nd IAGI (Indonesian Association of Geologists) and the 28th HAGI (Indonesian Association of Geophysicists) Annual Conventions, Jakarta, Vol. 2, 495-505.

+[A25] Dewi, K.T., Müller, A., Frenzel, P., Auliaherliaty, L. and Gustiantini, L., 2004: Do Quaternary Ostracoda reflect transgression and regression events in the Timor Sea?
+Proceedings of the 32nd IAGI (Indonesian Association of Geologists) and the 28th HAGI (Indonesian Association of Geophysicists) Annual Conventions, Jakarta, Vol. 1, 317-326.

+[A24] Auliaherliaty, L., Müller, A., Dewi, K.T., Tunjungpuri, P.R. and Gustiantini, L., 2003: Late Quaternary development of the Segara Anakan Lagoon (Southern Java), and implications for recent environmental changes in the region.
+Proceedings of the International Conference on Marine Fisheries and Seafood (IMFS), Jakarta, 322-333.

+[A23] Müller, A., Gagan, M.K. and Lough, J.M., 2003: Coral reconstructions of the 20th century changes in coral calcification and reef growth caused by increase in atmospheric CO2.
+Terra Nostra 2003/6, 303-306.

+[A22] Auliaherliaty, L., Dewi, K.T. and Müller, A., 2003: Sediment provenance derived from foraminiferal distribution in the Segaran Anakan Lagoon, Central Java.
+Bulletin of Marine Geology 1 (1), 1-11.

 [A21] Gustiantini, L., Dewi, K.T. and Müller, A., 2003: Distribution of foraminifera in surface sediments of Segara Anakan Lagoon, Central Java, and its relation to heavy metal pollution and environmental stress.
 Bulletin of Marine Geology 1 (1), 36-47.

 [A20] Müller, A., 2002: Geochemical expressions of Late- and Post-Glacial land-sea interactions in the southern Baltic Sea.
 Boreal Environment Research 7 (1), 13-25.